25 Notable Chicagoans Who Passed Away In 2021

 Beyond Chicago, Jahn also designed numerous other iconic structures around the country and the world, including the Liberty Place complex in Philadelphia, the 50 West St. condo tower in Lower Manhattan in New York City, and the Sony Center at Potsdamer Platz in Berlin.

-Paul Johnson: House Music DJ And ProducerREAD MORE: New Laws Coming To Illinois In 2022: Minimum Wage Hike; Streamlined FOID Cards, Concealed Carry Licenses
+Paul Johnson: House Music DJ And ProducerREAD MORE: Chicago Weather: Light Snow Showers Wednesday Night, Heavy Snow Expected New Year's Day

 Renowned Chicago house music DJ and producer Paul Johnson died Aug.
 4 after a battle with COVID-19.
 He was 50 years old.